teja1224/AWS_40-Days-learning/Day17/Readme.md

-I had a great knowledge on entire CI/CD pipeline
+I had a great knowledge on entire CI/CD pipeline by yesterday.
+Moving forward in this Journey.

 # AWS Cloud Watch
 Today I am going to work deep-dive on cloudwatch in Aws which is one of the powerful service in AWS.